sbstjn/jwkserve/README.md

 ## Usage

 Think of `jwkserve` as a token vending machine that signs any payload as a valid JWT access token.
-I've found it speeds up writing integration tests, especially in complex scenarios with different custom claims.
+It speeds up writing integration tests, especially in complex scenarios with different custom claims.

 Depending on how you've installed it, you can use the binary: